G-Node/nix/Contributing.md

   * *getEntity*: always exists and is a single entity getter.

-  * *getEntities*: always exists and is a multiple entity getter with optional filter parameter.
+  * *entities*: always exists and is a multiple entity getter with optional filter parameter.

   * *hasEntity*: must exist if the property is optional, i.e. does not have to be set, may exist otherwise.